 with a teacher and her class, ca 1925.

-Of course the present-day 100% guarantee didn't enter the picture until after 1925 when book-loving Norman Bassett became the company owner.
 Because of the Great Depression that began in 1929, Bassett didn't have long to think about how to make things easier for librarians and educators.
-The need for economies to survive the Depression helped him make the decision to offer the full guarantee, pay postage, and look for savings and gifts to share with librarians and educators.
+The need for economies to survive the Depression helped him make the decision to pay postage, and look for savings and gifts to share with librarians and educators.
 He even enlisted Ernest Hemingway in the cause.
 More about that in a moment.

-The total service ideal, which in recent years has made our voices familiar to you, actually began in 1905 when the Library Department of the Democrat Printing Company in Madison, Wisconsin was conceived as a servant to libraries and to the mission of libraries.
+Our service ideal began in 1905 when the Library Department of the Democrat Printing Company in Madison, Wisconsin was conceived as a servant to libraries and to the mission of libraries.
 In its 100 years of changes and growth, the company has willingly embraced this role and its history is inextricably bound to the history of libraries.

 The Library Department of the Democrat Printing Company began serving librarians and educators the same year that librarian Mary Lemist Titcomb put a library on wheels, not just as a delivery wagon but as a genuine step in service outreach.
 It was the time of growth for libraries with funding from industrialist and philanthropist Andrew Carnegie.
 Libraries needed the basics, and so the company's very earliest products were printed items, book supports, jacket covers, book trucks—support for access and circulation.